AxadjonovOyatillo21/Bookshelf-API/README.md

 ## POST /books
 * ### General:
-    * In this endpoint you can create a new book.
+    * Create a new book
-    * You should send request with method post.
+    * You should send request with `POST` method.
 Your request should include JSON data about new book

     * JSON data should include: